patrickstuedi/incubator-crail-website/site/_posts/blog/2019-02-07-disaggregation.md

 <div style="text-align: justify">
 <p>
-The second optimization we use in our disaggregated Crail shuffler is efficient parallel reading of files in partitions using Crail MultiFiles.
+The second optimization we use in our disaggregated Crail shuffler is efficient parallel reading of entire partitions using Crail MultiFiles.
+One problem with large number of small files is that it makes efficient parallel reading difficult, mainly because the small file size limits the number of in-flight read operations a reducer can issue on a single file.
+One may argue that we don't necessarily need to parallelize the reading of a single file, as long as we have large numbers of files we can instead read different files in parallel.
+Unortunately,

+ Instead of having a reduce task read all of the files in their partition seperately
 </p>
 </div>